Hofken Hub

 The Evolution and Future of Reselling

 It’s no secret that reselling has become one of the hottest ways to make money.
 For some, this is a side hustle that brings a little extra cash in every month, while for others, it’s a full-time job.
-Between sneakers, vintage clothing, and collectibles, you can pretty much find every item under the sun available for resell (including hotels–hello, Hoken!).
+Between sneakers, vintage clothing, and collectibles, you can pretty much find every item under the sun available for resell (including reselling hotels–hello, Hoken!).

 But it wasn’t always this way.
 In fact, reselling didn’t begin until the middle of the 20th century, when hobbyists began taking an interest in trade cards.
 The history of the evolution of reselling is quite an interesting one.
 That’s why we’re breaking it down to show you how we got to where we are today and what we see for the future.